Infiniti G Line: 2005 and 2006 refreshes

 The G35 sedan was refreshed inside and out for the 2005 model year and the coupe for the 2005 and 2006 model years.
-The interior was given sportier gauges with better backlighting and higher quality trim and knobs.
-Genuine aluminum trim replaces "tinted" interior trim, and the dash and center console layout were revised.
-Rosewood trim becomes available as a package on the 2005 models.
+The interior received revised gauges, backlighting, trim and knobs.
+Aluminum trim replaces "tinted" interior trim, and the dash and center console layout were revised.
+Rosewood trim became available as a package on the 2005 models.
 MP3/WMA playback was added to the now standard 6 disc in-dash CD player, and the cassette player was removed.
 Brembo brakes were removed for the 2005 and 2006 models, and the brakes were redesigned with larger discs and a different caliper design.
 This was partly in response to a number of complaints about the previous years' brakes, which included a class action lawsuit filed in California related to premature wear on 2003–2004 models.
-A sport-tuned suspension package was standard on all six-speed manual equipped models, which included a viscous limited slip differential and the higher output VQ35DE "Rev-UP" engine.
+A sport-tuned suspension package was standard on all six-speed manual equipped models, which included a viscous limited slip differential and the higher output VQ35DE "Rev-UP" engine (this variant, while retaining the VQ35DE designation, featured variable valve timing on both the intake and exhaust camshafts; the exhaust side VVT was accomplished via the use of an electromagnetic phaser); cars ordered with the automatic transmission retained the standard VQ35, regardless of whether or not the sport-tuned suspension package was ordered.
 The 2006 models received minor updates.
 On the exterior there were new headlights, taillights, spoiler, sport side sills, and front bumper.
 Bluetooth capability was added to the interior for hands-free phone use.
 Rear active steering was an option for the '06 coupe.